Traditional Bridge Mode

 You can configure multiple bridges to logically divide a switch into multiple layer 2 domains.
 This allows for hosts to communicate with other hosts in the same domain, while separating them from hosts in other domains.

-The example below shows a multiple bridge configuration, where host-1 and host-2 are connected to bridge-A, and host-3 and host-4 are connected to bridge-B:
+The example below shows a multiple bridge configuration, where host-1 and host-2 connect to bridge-A, and host-3 and host-4 connect to bridge-B:

 - host-1 and host-2 can communicate with each other